reedlevinson/home/logistics/github.md

 3. **Generate an ssh key pair**.
 	This key pair is used by GitHub to identify you and ensure that you have permission to download code from (and to push code to) some given code repository.
-	On `plank`, run the command shown below to generate an ssh key pair (be sure to use the email address associated with your GitHub account).
+	On `plink`, run the command shown below to generate an ssh key pair (be sure to use the email address associated with your GitHub account).
 	When you're prompted to "Enter a file in which to save the key," press *enter* (return) to accept the default.
 	When you're prompted to "Enter passphrase (empty for no passphrase)" press *enter* (return) two more times.
 	Pictured below is example output from generating an ssh key pair.